Claude Code vs OpenCode: Terminal AI Coding Agent Comparison (2026)

 Cost optimization across modelsOpenCode

-Both coordinated togetherIvern Squads
+Both coordinated togetherIvern AI

 Set up your multi-agent coding workflow →